 OAAS Regional Office – One of nine administrative offices within the Office of Aging and Adult Services.

-Office of Behavioral Health (OBH) – The office in LDH that is responsible for services to individuals with behavioral or addictive disorders.
+Office of Behavioral Health (OBH) – The office in LDH responsible for services to individuals with behavioral or addictive disorders.

 Office of Public Health (OPH) – The office in LDH responsible for personal and environmental health services.